Local Ihara's lemma and applications: Review on the representation theory for

-\begin{propo} (cf. \cite{vigneras-livre} III.5.10) Let $\pi$ be a irreducible cuspidal representation of $GL_g(K)$ with a stable $\overline \Zm$-lattice\footnote{We say that $\pi$ is entire.}, then its modulo $l$ reduction is irreducible and cuspidal but not necessary supercuspidal. \end{propo}
+\begin{propo} (cf. \cite{vigneras-livre} III.5.10) Let $\pi$ be an irreducible cuspidal representation of $GL_g(K)$ with a stable $\overline \Zm_l$-lattice\footnote{We say that $\pi$ is entire.}, then its modulo $l$ reduction is irreducible and cuspidal but not necessarily supercuspidal. \end{propo}